AnsariAbdullah/codewars-solution/readme.md

 ## This readme file is a collection of all the things I learned during solving codewars Katas

 - With time this file will be populated and edited.
-- It might also have some code snippets for examples
+- It might also have some code snippets for examples.
+- Please add an index for easy navigation.

 ### forEach